forshaur/suk/README.md

 ```

 Emails print to terminal in real time.
 Sessions persist in `~/.suk_sessions.json` — close and reopen any inbox anytime with `--open`.
+> Note that the emails disappear after few minutes.
 ## License

 MIT